-Jasper Cropsey painting of University of Michigan campus, 1855
+Jasper Cropsey painting of the University of Michigan campus, 1855

 Origins & Trajectories